Favorites ()

 Schulze is more than a school—it’s a hub of innovative thinking that engages students, seasoned entrepreneurs, small businesses, change makers and leaders.
 Innovators from all disciplines come to the Schulze School to explore new opportunities, make connections and turn their ideas into reality.

-The Schulze School of Entrepreneurship is ranked nationally as one of Princeton Review's top 20 undergraduate programs for entrepreneurship at #18 in the country.
+The Schulze School of Entrepreneurship is among The Princeton Review's top 25 undergraduate programs for entrepreneurship in the country.

 500K